 Resets the configuration given by [config_name] to the factory default values for switch, port, alarm threshold, and zoning configuration.
 This keyword clears all zoning definitions.
-If [config_name] does not exist on the switch, a configuration with that name is created.
+If [config_name] does not exist on the fibre channel switch module, a configuration with that name is created.
 If you omit [config_name], the active configuration is reset.
-You must activate the configuration or reset the switch for the changes to take effect.
-See Table 2 through Table 4 on page 24.
+You must activate the configuration or reset the fibre channel switch module for the changes to take effect.
+See Table 2 on page 23 through Table 4 on page 24.